 The narrow park ends at the City of Arts and Science.
 A number of stunning buildings housing a variety of museums and exhibitions linked by interesting walkways and bridges around shallow water pools finishing with Europe’s biggest Oceanarium.
 We tend to do our trips on a bit of a budget so unfortunately the €33 entry price was regrettably a bit too much to stretch to, but if you have enough time and money on your hands, It’s supposed to be brilliant.

-A great start to 2018 and definitely a very interesting Spanish city to consider on your next weekend break.
-See below for more of my photography from the trip.
+A great start to 2018 and definitely a great Spanish city to consider on your next weekend break.
+See below for more of my photography from our trip.